jiwaraga06/flutter_produksi_df/README.md

 samples, guidance on mobile development, and a full API reference.

 How to run ?
-paste to your commanc "flutter run --no-sound-null-safety"
+paste to your command "flutter run --no-sound-null-safety"